Elastic Context: Encoding Elasticity for Data-driven Models of Textiles: Related Work

 \subsection{Data-driven Models of Textiles}

-A limitation of analytical models is the requirement of having precise knowledge of the physical properties of the textile, which hinders their application in real-world scenarios, where the properties of the deformable object are often unknown.
+A limitation of analytical models is the requirement of having precise knowledge of the physical properties of the textile, as these properties are often unknown in real-world scenarios.
 Despite the effort to simplify the complex measurement tools used in textile engineering, the estimation of textile properties remains highly engineered~\cite{wang2011data, miguel2012data}.
-Black-box models like neural networks provide a viable solution to model dynamic behavior without explicit knowledge of all the properties. \acp{gnn} have shown to be a particularly powerful framework in the context of learning graph-based dynamics, being employed in a variety of complex domains, including deformable objects~\cite{georgousis2021graph, chang2016compositional, lin2022learning}.
+Black-box models like neural networks provide a viable solution to model dynamic behavior without explicit knowledge of all the properties. \acp{gnn} have shown to be a suitable framework in the context of learning graph-based dynamics, being employed in a variety of complex domains including deformable objects~\cite{georgousis2021graph, chang2016compositional, lin2022learning}.
 Battaglia,~\etal~\cite{battaglia2016interaction} proposed Interaction Networks (INs) to learn a physical engine to capture local interactions among nodes by modeling them through a complete graph.
 Li ~\etal~\cite{li2019propagation} extended this framework by proposing Propagation Networks (PNs), which enable instantaneous propagation of forces by multi-step message passing.
-These approaches have shown excellent results in modeling deformable objects, but they assume the properties of the object are known a priori.
-In this work we relax this assumption by suggesting to leverage a large variety of elastic behaviors, conditioning a GNN on our proposed \emph{Elastic Context}.
+These approaches have shown excellent results in modeling deformable objects, but they assume the properties of the object to be known a priori.
+In this work we relax this assumption suggesting to learn a large variety of elastic behaviors by conditioning a GNN on our proposed \emph{Elastic Context}.